Dialectical Behavioral Therapy

 (Adapted 2018)

-ARC offers a RO + DBT Program to clients who are assessed for a higher level of needed care based on symptoms including suicidality, self harm, substance abuse, and impulse control difficulty.
-The DBT Program includes individual and group therapy as well as ongoing skills support phone coaching for clients using evidence based interventions.
+ARC offers the RO+DBT Program to clients who are assessed for a higher level of needed care based on symptoms including suicidality, self harm, substance abuse, and impulse control difficulty.
+The RO+DBT Program includes individual and group therapy as well as ongoing skills support phone coaching for clients using evidence based interventions.

-Clinicians who work in the DBT Program are intensively trained and attend the ARC DBT Consultation team for a team approach to treatment to support you or your loved one.
+Clinicians who work in the RO+DBT Program are intensively trained and attend the ARC RO+DBT Consultation team for a team approach to treatment to support you or your loved one.